erhanalankus/Arduino-Wake-Up-Light/README.md

 # Step 3: Set the remote

 Go to line 148, there you will find what happens for which remote button.
 Those values most likely won't work with the remote that you are using.
-Watch this video and you'll learn how to setup your remote: https://youtu.be/ftdJ0R_5NZk
+Watch this video and you'll learn how to setup your remote: https://youtu.be/ftdJ0R_5NZk The remote is optional.
+Its only job is to adjust the brightness of the LEDs manually.

 # Step 4: Using the device